Clarkson Wright and Jakes Ltd Banner Image

 You can decide in advance who will own what in the joint venture.
 This does not have to be 50:50 and can be adjusted to take into account the contribution each party is making.

-If you will be creating an asset, such as intellectual property, you will need to decide in advance how this will be dealt with and to whom it will belong or how it will be shared.
+If you will be creating an asset in the joint venture, such as intellectual property, you will need to decide in advance how this will be dealt with and to whom it will belong or how it will be shared.
 You will also need to consider what will happen to assets when the joint venture comes to an end.

 Do joint venture agreements need to be registered?

 You will need to register your joint venture in the appropriate way, depending on its structure.
-For example, a company or limited liability partnership will need to be registered at Companies House.
+For example, a company or limited liability partnership will be registered at Companies House.

 We can advise you on registration issues and deal with this on your behalf where necessary.